YoshiCrystal9/FortPatcherNX-exlaunch/README.md

 # exlaunch-fort
-Gets all logging from Fortnite for Nintendo Switch and stores it on a log.txt file on the sdcard.
+Gets all logging from Fortnite for Nintendo Switch and stores it on a log.txt file on the sdcard for debugging purposes.

 Works on all versions besides 25.11 and 25.20.